Sunshine Coast Libraries banner

 Babies should be exposed to a gentle range of positive experiences to spark curiosity in their first 12 months.

 “With a priority on personalised care for each baby, we focus on what babies need to learn and how babies like to learn.
-This includes sensory experiences for hands on learning, physical play that focusses on both fine motor, balance and coordination, crawling and walking,” Dr Jones says.
+This includes sensory experiences for hands-on learning, physical play that focuses on fine motor skills, balance and coordination, and crawling and walking,” Dr Jones says.

 “Your baby’s earliest emotional, social and physical experiences will have a direct impact on their future resilience and wellbeing, so it’s important for their learning environments to have qualified and highly skilled educators to support that journey in these early days,” Dr Jones says.